Promises, promises: Facebook's history with privacy

 2017

-Facebook introduces "Privacy Basics ," a Frequently Asked Questions site aimed at simplifying its convoluted and confusing privacy controls.
+Facebook introduces "Privacy Basics ," a Frequently Asked Questions site aimed at simplifying its privacy controls.

 2018